- Download our Moving to Turkey Guide (PDF)

-Expats should note that their passport must be valid for at least 60 days past the duration of their desired visa.
+Expats should note that their passports must be valid for at least six months from their date of arrival in Turkey.

 Those who overstay their visa will be subject to bans or fines.
-The new law is designed to encourage long-term residents and expats living in Turkey to apply for proper residence status – documentation that ends up being far more costly than a basic tourist visa.
+This law is designed to encourage long-term residents and expats living in Turkey to apply for proper residence status – documentation that ends up being far costlier than a basic tourist visa.

-Those wishing to work in Turkey must apply to their nearest Turkish mission to obtain a work permit.
+Once they've found a job, expats wishing to work in Turkey must apply to their nearest Turkish mission to obtain a work visa.
 Expats will need to provide their passport, visa application form and a letter from their employer.
-Other documents will also need to be submitted to the Turkish Ministry of Labour and Social Security simultaneously by the employer (not later than three working days after application).
-Applications normally take up to two months to finalise, and applicants should be informed of the final decision via email or telephone.

 Residence permits for Turkey

-It is now no longer necessary for foreigners working in Turkey to apply for their residence permit separately, as their work permit will include an expat's residence authorisation.
+It is now no longer necessary for foreigners working in Turkey to apply for their residence permit separately, as their work permit will include their residence authorisation.

 Foreigners who wish to live, study or work in Turkey are required to register at their nearest police department upon arrival in Turkey, regardless of the validity of their visa.
-Expats will be required to present a number of documents, such as their passport and proof of address, at the Alien's Branch of the police department.
+They will be required to present several documents, such as their passport and proof of address.